robin-raymond/zax.io/composition.md

 }
 ````

 ### Abstract Interfaces

 While the Zax language is data focused, abstract interface style patterns within a module may be necessary.
-Zax supports the interface concept through the same containment principle.
+Zax supports the interface concept through the same composition principle.
 Functions and variables can be overridden from `own` contained variables and functions have full access to the contents of the container type.
 The functions declared on the conceptual abstract type need not even be defined as functions can be defaulted to point to nothing.

 The `override` keyword declared on a variable that does not override another contained type's variable will force any container types to override the value and prevent the contained type from being instantiated outside of a container type.